blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 In order to automatically respond to `TRANSPARENCY` demands, Systems should store general information about:
 - Countries where data servers are located (`TRANSPARENCY.WHERE`)
-- The identity of the organisation controlling them, and the Organization's representative(s) (`TRANSPARENCY.WHO`)
+- The identity of the Organization controlling them, and the Organization's representative(s) (`TRANSPARENCY.WHO`)
 - The categories of Data Consumers, and access policies (`TRANSPARENCY.WHO`)
 - Identity and contact of a Data Protection Officer (`TRANSPARENCY.DPO`)
 - A link to their Privacy Policy (`TRANSPARENCY.POLICY`)